Place To Be

 “In the sacred books, the Father who is in heaven comes lovingly to meet his children, and talks with them” (CCC 104).
 The Bible is God’s word to us, but it can seem like a daunting book.
 Where do I start?
 How can I understand what is happening?
 How can God use a book to “lovingly meet his children”?
 This workshop will introduce you to the basic structure of the Bible, help you understand a Catholic approach to reading and understanding the Scriptures, and teach you how to use the Bible to have a prayerful encounter with the Father.

 St. John Paul II wrote from his deathbed, “How much the world needs to understand and accept Divine Mercy!”
-St. Faustina was a young, uneducated, nun in a convent of the Congregation of Sisters of Our Lady of Mercy in Cracow, Poland during the 1930’s.
+St. Faustina was a young, uneducated, nun in a convent of the Congregation of Sisters of Our Lady of Mercy in Krakow, Poland during the 1930’s.
 St. John Paul II canonized Sr. Faustina in 2000 making her the “first saint of the new millennium.”
-Wow!!!
-Join Dennis & Angelina Girard for an interactive, energetic session on the key elements of the Divine Mercy message and the impact on your life going forward.
+Join us for an interactive, energetic session on the key elements of the Divine Mercy message and the impact on your life going forward.

 From a series of 129 lectures given by Pope John Paul II, we have a treasure of teaching on the meaning of our bodies, the way God intended.
 This is a healing truth of the dignity of our bodies, created in the image of God.